 Asymmetrical balance occurs when a composition uses unequal visual elements on each of its sides.
 For example, you may have a dominant element on the right and a less dominant element on the left.
 Typically, one visually heavy element is balanced with multiple lightweight elements on the other side.

 In the field of logo design, asymmetrical logos are considered more interesting and dynamic.
-These are the logos with a modernist touch and a more organic feel.
+These are the organic logos with a modernist touch and a more organic feel.
 While asymmetry may be seen as a form of imbalance, there is usually a holistic order to such compositions, which gives it an overall symmetrical look.
 Asymmetry is commonly found in nature –which is one reason why it appeals to the human senses.
 The branches of a tree, our faces etc all look symmetrical from afar but are actually asymmetrical.

 Here are some examples of asymmetrical balance in fitness logos: